AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

     composer require magento/module-live-search-search-types:"^1.0.0-beta1"
     ```

-1. Commit and push your changed `composer.json` and `composer.lock` files to your cloud project.
+1. Commit and push the changes to your `composer.json` and `composer.lock` files to your cloud project.
 [Learn more](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/configure-store/extensions#upgrade-an-extension).

    This beta adds **[!UICONTROL Search types]** checkboxes for **[!UICONTROL Autocomplete]**, **[!UICONTROL Contains]**, and **[!UICONTROL Starts with]** in the Admin.
 It also updates the [`productSearch`](https://developer.adobe.com/commerce/services/graphql/live-search/product-search/#filtering-using-search-capability) GraphQL API to include these new search capabilities.